An engine that anticipates. A gateway that acts.

 Two coordinated layers for closed-loop AI rack power orchestration.

-Software-defined control plane that forecasts GPU load ahead of the transient and computes setpoints for the power shelf.
+Rack-level control layer that forecasts GPU load ahead of the transient and computes setpoints for the power shelf.
 Runs as a software process alongside the workload scheduler.

 INTERFACES